Join the best erotica focused adult social network now

 Wonderfully imaginative first entry in the contest!
 Absolutely drenched with kinky holiday fun.

-On a personal note, it took me a while to come up with it, but I just got my story idea outlined.
+On a personal note, it took me a couple of days to come up with my story idea, but I just got it outlined.

-Right away I had come up with what might be a better idea, which might have even aligned with the Elf on a Shelf challenge, but I couldn't figure out how to fully realize the idea within the rules of the site.
+Within two hours of the competition announcement, I had come up with what might be a better idea, which might have even aligned with the Elf on a Shelf challenge.
+But I couldn't figure out how to fully realize the idea within the rules of the site.
 Let's just say it involved a pop-up Labubu store.
-Feel free to take that idea and run with it, anyone else.
+Feel free to take the Labubu idea and run with it, anyone else.

 Quote by frontierguy